e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-Additionally, miniscule components of these devices are able to hinder the diagnostic process in case of swallowing.
+• Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Neodymium magnets produce strong magnetic fields that can interfere with the operation of a heart pacemaker.
 However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.